ryofurue/ctwmodes/README.md

 ([Tanaka 2023](https://doi.org/10.1175/JPO-D-22-0201.1))
 and modified it to use the z coordinates.
 The latter version has evolved into the program we provide here.

-See [Furue & Tanaka (2025)?????](????
-No URL yet ?????) for a full description and discussion of our numerical method.

 ## 2. Getting Started